 Why Does My Fish Stick To The Pan?

-A while ago I had quite a lengthy discussion of how to properly pan fry or saute fish to prevent it from sticking.
-There was so much conversation about it that I thought it would make a good article.
-I think we’ve all experienced that awful feeling when you try to turn your fish in the pan and it just won’t turn.
-Hopefully this lesson will give you the tools you need to perfectly cook a piece of fish.
+A while ago, I had quite a lengthy discussion of how to properly pan fry or saute fish to prevent it from sticking.
+There was so much conversation about it that it would make a good article.
+We've all experienced that awful feeling when you try to turn your fish in the pan and it won't turn.
+Hopefully, this lesson will give you the tools you need to cook a piece of fish perfectly.

-The first thing to understand about fish is that it is very high in protein while also being relatively low in fat.
-This can make for a very healthy meal, but it also is a recipe for disaster if you don’t know what you’re doing.
-Believe me – I’ve been there.
+The first thing to understand about fish is that it is very high in protein and relatively low in fat.
+This can make for a very healthy meal, but it also is a recipe for disaster if you need to know what you're doing.
+I've been there.

 It is what glue is made from.
-If proteins are allowed to denature – chemically unravel – slowly, they stick firmly.
-Ever try to clean up egg white that has spilled onto and dried on the stove top?
+If proteins are allowed to denature - chemically unravel slowly - they stick firmly.
+Have you ever tried to clean up egg white that has spilled onto and dried on the stovetop?
 It is a mess.

-Since proteins stick when they slowly unravel, you have to make sure that they cook quickly.
-This means that the heat must be high enough to start setting the proteins immediately.
+Since proteins stick when they slowly unravel, you have to ensure they cook quickly.
+This means the heat must be high enough to start setting the proteins immediately.

 There are a few keys to ensuring a lovely, seared piece of fish:

 - Medium-high heat

 Temperatures Are Important

 As was pointed out in the discussion on the forum, browning doesn't start until 320° F, so the surface of your pan must be at least that hot before you add the fish.